oddevan/smolblog-dashboard/README.md

 Indicated icons are from [Heroicons](https://heroicons.com) via its MIT license.

+Indicated icons are from [Font Awesome](https://fontawesome.com/) via its CC-BY 4.0 license.

 The Markdown icon was created by Dustin Curtis and dedicated to the public domain.

 Remaining code copyright (C) Evan Hildreth d/b/a Smolblog